 Sweet Corn

-A notable exception to the list of nitrogen-loving leafy greens, corn absolutely devours nitrogen: corn crops can consume 150 lbs of nitrogen per acre!
+A notable exception to the list of nitrogen-loving leafy greens, corn absolutely devours nitrogen: corn crops can consume up to 190 lbs of nitrogen per acre!
 Gardening experts recommend that you fertilize corn generously just before planting and after planting, when the sprouts are between 4 and 8 inches, again at 10 inches and a final time just as the corn husks are producing "silk" (the long sticky, stringy bits you remove when shucking corn).

 How do I incorporate more nitrogen into my garden soil naturally?